Honorable Drew Darby, Chair, House Committee on State & Federal Power & Responsibility, Select

 Ursula Parks, Director, Legislative Budget Board

-HB2338 by Bell (Relating to the Texas Sovereignty Act.), As Introduced
+HB2338 by Bell (Relating to the Texas Sovereignty Act.), Committee Report 1st House, Substituted

 No significant fiscal implication to the State is anticipated.

 The bill would amend sections of the Government Code and the Civil Practice and Remedies Code to create the joint legislative committee on constitutional enforcement, which would consist of six members of the House and six members of the Senate.
-The bill would require the committee to examine the constitutionality of federal actions, and to submit a report to the Governor, the Attorney General, Speaker of the House of Representatives, and the Lieutenant Governor regarding any federal action that might be unconstitutional.
+The bill would authorize the committee to examine the constitutionality of federal actions, and report to the House of Representatives and the Senate regarding any federal action that might be unconstitutional.
 The Legislature would then vote on the constitutionality of the action.
-Any federal action determined to be unconstitutional would have no force or effect in the state, and the bill would require the Attorney General (OAG) to represent the state, its political subdivisions, and its citizens in any action arising from a decision not to recognize or abide by an action determined to be unconstitutional.
-OAG would be authorized to prosecute a person for abuse of office or other offenses who attempts to implement or enforce a federal action declared to be unconstitutional.
+Any federal action determined to be unconstitutional would have no force or effect in the state, and the bill would authorize the Attorney General (OAG) to represent the state in any action arising from a decision not to recognize or abide by an action determined to be unconstitutional.
+The OAG would be authorized to prosecute a person for abuse of office or other offenses who attempts to implement or enforce a federal action declared to be unconstitutional.
 The bill would require a state court to grant declaratory relief from any federal action the court determines is unconstitutional.

 Local Government Impact